by Andrea M. Darcy

 This is essentially about learning to accept what you can’t control, and then recognising and committing to taking the actions that will improve your life and moods.

-ACT therapy is unique in that it can be offered as either a short-term therapy or long-term therapy, depending on what your requirements are.
+ACT therapy can be offered as either a short-term therapy or long-term therapy, depending on what your requirements are.

 A brief history of acceptance and commitment therapy